tekanoma/GoStreamRecord/internal/docs/API_REFERENCE.md

 ## **4. API Status**
 ### **GET /api/status**
-Returns wether recorder is running or not.
+Returns a string of the recorder status

 #### **Request**
 - **Method**: `GET`